PopnPrimp/popgym/resources.md

 ### ** COVID Resources **

 * [DV and Mutual Aid](/resources/Covid19-dv-mutual-aid.md)- Some Resources we thought might be useful for folks during this weird and scary time.
+* [Health and Wellness](/resources/covid-wellness.md)- List of online classes available from some kewl folk!

 ### Resource of the Month